bxdavies/MustMail/README.md

 ## Prerequisites
 - A Microsoft 365 Tenant.
-- A user with appropriate admin roles (Global Administrator, Privileged Role Administrator, Application Administrator, or Cloud Application Administrator) who can grant Application `Mail.Send` and `User.Read.All` API permissions.
+- A user with appropriate admin roles (Global Administrator, Privileged Role Administrator, Application Administrator, or Cloud Application Administrator) who can grant Application `Mail.Send`, `User.Read.All` and `MailboxSettings.Read` API permissions.
 - The email address used as the SendFrom address must be a valid address within the tenant.

 ## Azure App Creation